rzachariah/node-template/README.md

 # node-template

-Template for node development with typescript and eslint integration.
+Template for typescript node development with eslint+airbnb+prettier.

 ## What is this?

-This is a boilerplate nodejs typescript project that uses eslint for linting and formatting.
-The eslint setup uses airbnb config with a few custom rules to make things comfier--inspiration @instafluff.
+This is a boilerplate nodejs typescript project that uses eslint for linting and prettier formatting.
+The eslint setup uses airbnb-base config.

 ## Steps to reproduce